Two Steps to Fix Flat Characters Using Voice and Personality

 - A lively family dinner

 Spend fifteen minutes writing the scene from your character’s perspective, focusing on how the place and people they encounter make them feel and what they think about each one.
-Share your scene in the comments and don’t forget to leave feedback for your fellow writers!
+Share your scene in the practice box below and don’t forget to leave feedback for your fellow writers!